Hotels near Marsh Field

 Rodeway Inn Grand Haven

-- Fill coolers quickly at well-placed ice machines throughout property
+- Fill coolers quickly with easy-access ice stations throughout property

 Best Western Beacon Inn